Is Casa Batlló Worth It in 2026? Honest Review + Tips

 Night Visit: From €25

-The night visit is only during summer and gives you access to Casa Batlló starting at 8:30PM and includes:
+The night visit is only during summer and winter and gives you access to Casa Batlló starting at 8:30PM and includes:

 - Nighttime tour